sloth-guy/Scrum/Scrum/product owner.md

+The Product Owner is one person, not a committee.
+The Product Owner may represent the needs of many [[stakeholders]] in the [[product backlog]].
+Those wanting to change the [[product backlog]] can do so by trying to convince the Product Owner

-for a product owner to be sucessfull, the entire organization must repect their decisions.
-These decisions are visible in the content and ordering of the [[product backlog]] and throuigh the inspectable [[]]
+For a product owner to be successful, the entire organization must respect their decisions.
+These decisions are visible in the content and ordering of the [[product backlog]] and through the inspectable [[Increment]] at the [[sprint review]].

-## reasponibilities
+## responsibilities
 The product owner is accountable for maximizing the value of the product, resulting from the work of the Scrum Team.
 The product owner is also accountable for effective [[product backlog]] management which includes:
 - Developing and explicitly communicating the [[product goal]]